ismaelsadeeq/otp-stream-cypher/readme.md

 #### How It Works
 Stream ciphers encrypt data bit-by-bit or byte-by-byte using a randomly generated keystream.
-It does this by XORing the plaintext with a truly random key,
+It does this by XORing the plaintext with the randomly generated key.
----

 ### Usage